Aerodynamics are critically important to the rider who wants to go faster.

 Like other component builders, 3T tests the aerodynamic performance of its new product designs theoretically, using computational fluid dynamics (CFD), and empirically, in the wind tunnel.

 Our mix of creative engineering flair and careful, methodical wind-tunnel development served us well when we set about our biggest product challenge of the modern era: building wheels.
-Using a heavy-duty CFD system, 3T developed a new rim profile whose drag numbers matched the best,while offering other significant advantages.
-First
+Using a heavy-duty CFD system, 3T developed a new rim profile whose drag numbers matched the best, while offering other significant advantages.

-compare them with the best existing wheels.
-Close analysis of the test data reveals that 3T Mercurio has a consistent, low drag figure at all yaw angles, making it unconditionally stable in the turbulent air of real-world racing.
+showed, as predicted, that 3T Mercurio has a consistent, low drag figure at all yaw angles, making it unconditionally stable in the turbulent air of real-world racing.
+The same design advantages now extend to 3T's

 Download the white paper How 3T re-invented the wheel